-Gain on re-measurement of warrant liability was \$nil and \$2,264,362 for the quarter ended December 31, 2012 and 2011.
-Our warrants are denominated in a currency different from the functional currency of the Company, and as such, meet the definition of a financial liability and are fair valued at each reporting period using the Black-Scholes model.
-The change in the fair value From period-to-period will result in a gain/(loss) in the Consolidated Statements of Comprehensive Income/(Loss).
+Gain (loss) on re-measurement of warrant liability associated with debt and equity obligations resulted in a loss of \$21,473 and a gain of \$305,624 for the three and nine months ended September 30, 2013.
+The Company's outstanding warrants are denominated in a currency different from the functional currency of the Company, and as such, meet the definition of a financial liability and are fair valued at each reporting period using the Black-Scholes model.
+The change in the fair value from period-to-period will result in a gain/(loss) in the Consolidated Statements of Comprehensive Income/(Loss).